 Create jobs from the Jobs page to sync data from required source objects like Deals, Accounts, Contacts, Users, and any custom objects with Gainsight.
 Create a dataset from one source object, and similarly create multiple datasets to create a Job.
-For more information, refer to the Preparation of Connector Jobs in the Additional Resources section at the end of this article.
+For more information, refer to the Jobs List Page in the Additional Resources section at the end of this article.

 Note: (Optional) Create multiple data jobs, as required.
 If the data jobs in a connection are dependent on each other, create a Job chain and configure the schedule to the Job Chain.
 For more information, refer to the Job Chain Page in the Additional Resources section at the end of this article.

 Merge two datasets together and create an output dataset.
 For example, merge Deals and Account objects to collect the business deals stored for each Account with their details and work on them to provide a better customer experience.
-For more information on Merge, refer to the Preparation of Connector Jobs in the Additional Resources section at the end of this article.
+For more information on Merge, refer to the Jobs List Page in the Additional Resources section at the end of this article.

 In the Preparation step of a connector job, admins can Transform data and Add Case Fields to get more meaningful insights from the customer data.